Color-Changing Snowflake Window Clings (with Free Printable!)

 Required Materials

-Here’s what you’ll need to make your very own colour-changing window clings at home:
+Here’s what you’ll need to make your very own color-changing window clings at home:

 Supplies needed to make colour-changing snowflake window clings.